ClearBlade/native-libraries/async.md

 /**
  * If the given item does not exist in the collection, it will be inserted.
  * If the item does exist, it will be updated.
- * Existance is determined by the conflictColumn, which must either be a primary key or have a unique index on it.
+ * Existence is determined by the conflictColumn, which must either be a primary key or have a unique index on it.
  * Promise resolves with the updated rows.
  * @param {Object} item
  * @param {string} conflictColumn
  * @returns {Promise<Object[]>}
  */